superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 %pip install umap-learn
 ```

-Next, we import all our components and constants.
+Next, we import all our dependencies and declare our constants.

 ```python
 import os